sftcd/cs2014/examples/c-progs-2/README.md

 - README.html - the html version of README.md
 - rndbytes.o - the rndbytes object file
 - rbtest - the rndbytes test program
+- rnd-options - built as you like it:-)

 ##A More Structured ```rndbytes.c``` setup